Alexx Ekubo

-Alexx Ekubo-Okwaraeke (born 10 April 1986) is a Nigerian actor, entertainer, and humanitarian.

-He is best known for his roles in Nollywood romantic comedies and dramas and is considered one of the most bankable and versatile talents in contemporary African cinema.
-He was the first runner-up at the 2010 Mr Nigeria contest and rose to prominence in the Nollywood blockbuster, Weekend Getaway.
-In 2020, he was named one of the "Most Influential People of African Descent under 40 by the United Nations, for his contributions to entertainment and social development across the continent.
+Alex Ikenna Ekubo-Okwaraeke (10 April 1986 – 11 May 2026) was a Nigerian actor, known for acting in Nollywood.
+Ekubo was the first runner-up at the 2010 Mr Nigeria contest and later starred in Weekend Getaway.
+In 2020, he was recognised among the "Most Influential People of African Descent" under 40 for his contributions to entertainment and social development in Africa.

 Early life and education

-Ekubo is a native of Arochukwu, Abia State in the south-eastern region part of Nigeria.
-He attended Federal Government College Daura, Katsina State in the Northern region of Nigeria.
-He studied law at the University of Calabar, Cross River State, Nigeria.
-He was also awarded an Honorary Degree in Arts & Culture from the Instut Supèrieur de Communcation et de Gestion (ISCG University) Cotonou, Republic of Benin, 2021.
+Alex Ekubo-Okwaraeke was from Arochukwu in Abia State.
+He attended Federal Government College Daura in Katsina State and studied law at the University of Calabar. in 2021, he received an honorary degree in arts and culture from the Institut Supérieur de Communication et de Gestion (ISCG University) in Cotonou, Benin.

-Personal life

-Ekubo is known for his distinctive fashion presence, and is frequently featured on best-dressed lists across Africa.
-He maintains a private lifestyle and often uses his platform to advocate for social causes and youth empowerment.

 Career

-Ekubo’s film debut was a minor role in Lancelot Oduwa Imaseun’s Sinners in the house (2003).
-He later starred in Afamefuna, Power of 1, A Sunday Affair, Omo Ghetto: The Saga, The Bling Lagosians, Catch.er, Zero Hour, The First Lady, Lagos Cougars, Weekend Getaway, among other films, often portraying charismatic or comedic characters.
+Ekubo's film debut was a minor role in Lancelot Oduwa Imaseun's Sinners in the House (2003).
+He later appeared in films including Afamefuna: An Nwa Boi Story, Power of 1, A Sunday Affair, Omo Ghetto: The Saga, The Bling Lagosians, Catch.er, Zero Hour, The First Lady, Lagos Cougars, and Weekend Getaway, often portraying charismatic or comedic characters.
 His performances have been praised for blending humour, emotional depth, and commercial appeal.

-With over a 100 films credit, Ekubo has worked with leading Nollywood filmmakers and is increasingly recognized as a cultural bridge between African and diaspora cinema.
-His appearances at film festivals across the world and work with streaming platforms giants have positioned him as a global African talent.
+Ekubo appeared in over 100 films and worked with several Nollywood filmmakers.
+His appearances at film festivals worldwide and work with streaming platforms enhanced his international profile.